chudkowsky/howcryptoworksbook/Chapter_05_MEV.md

-# Part V: MEV
+# Chapter V: MEV

 *This section examines Maximal Extractable Value: who extracts it, how it impacts users and markets, and the design space for mitigation across ecosystems.*

-## Chapter 19: The Complex World of MEV
+## Section 1: The Complex World of MEV

 **Maximal Extractable Value (MEV)** is the profit block producers can capture by strategically ordering, including, or excluding transactions within the blocks they create.
 This concept, originally called **"Miner Extractable Value"** during Ethereum's proof-of-work era, represents revenue extracted beyond standard block rewards and transaction fees.
 The process begins when users submit transactions to a public **"mempool,"** a waiting area where block producers can observe pending trades and leverage this advance knowledge for profit.

 This has fostered a sophisticated ecosystem with distinct roles. **Searchers** scan the mempool for profitable opportunities, **builders** construct optimized blocks to capture this value, and **proposers** (validators) select the most profitable blocks to add to the chain.
 This relationship has been formalized by systems like **MEV-Boost**, which creates a liquid market for block space.

-### A Quick Anecdote: The Farmers' Market Line

 Imagine a busy market with a big whiteboard listing everyone's pending orders — that's the public **mempool** (whiteboard = mempool).
 A fast **searcher** (reseller) watches the board, sees you're about to buy 10 tomatoes from a **DEX/pool** (stall), sprints ahead, buys first, then offers them back to you at a markup — a **front-run**.